Last updated on February 19th, 2020 at 05:55 pm

-The historic fishing village of Everglades City showcases its catch every year at the annual Everglades Seafood Festival, being held this year on February 7, 8, 9, 2020 in this gateway to the Ten Thousand Islands.
+The historic fishing village of Everglades City showcases its catch every year at the annual Everglades Seafood Festival.
+This year’s festival was held in early February.

 This free event in Florida’s Stone Crab Capitol packs ’em in for fresh seafood, country music, carnival rides, crafts booths — with an estimated 50,000 people expected to attend to pack this small town (population 500) for the three-day event.